 a.
 Detailed control and data flowcharts, completely and sufficiently labeled for each component,

 b.
-Interface specifications for all components in the model,
+Interface specifications for all components in the hurricane model,

 c.
 Documentation for schemas for all data files, along with field type definitions,

 d.
 Each network flowchart including components, sub-component flowcharts, arcs, and labels, and